Homeward Bound by Mark

 Searching for eggs on Truansea.

 Valkyrie moved on, back towards the states via Nassau while we waited for a break in the weather to cross to Eleuthera.
-The day we chose to cross turned out to be too windy for our comfort and we turned back while Tom on Lucent pressed on through 8 foot swells, but hey, if your bow is at least that high so is your comfort level.

 Tom raising the anchor on Lucent.